Relative Vigor Index (RVI)

 - Need a robot or indicator based on this code?
 Order it on Freelance Go to Freelance

-The main point of Relative Vigor Index (RVI) technical indicator is that on the bull market the closing price is, as a rule, higher, than the opening price.
+The main point of Relative Vigor Index Indicator (RVI) is that on the bull market the closing price is, as a rule, higher, than the opening price.

 where: